connoro7/exportdefault.shop/README.md

 ## API

-`console.shop` has a RESTful API architecture.
+`exportdefault.shop` has a RESTful API architecture.
 The frontend and backend communicate via HTTP methods and JSON data, while the backend communicates with the MongoDB database via Mongoose.

 - `GET`: `/api/products`
 - `POST`: `/api/products`